Where to buy a PS5 in the UK and US today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 stock – live: BT restocks available now – here’s where the console could drop next
+PS5 stock – live: ShopTo restock available now – how to buy the console

 Here’s the latest PlayStation restock news from AO, Very, Currys and more